Google Says CPU Patches Cause 'Negligible Impact On Performance' With New 'Retpoline' Technique - Slashdot

 This does not help address or optimize Variant 3, which is what the big kernel patches for Page Table Isolation are needed for.
 So, your I/O-dependent apps like databases are still going to take a big performance hit.
 Nor does it address Variant 1.

+EXACTLY.
+The summary is horrible.
+It made it sound like Google invented a novel technique that makes the KPTI/Variant 3 (Meltdown) mitigation slowdown "negligible".
+But actually the blog post simply says:

-Google is connected to Intel at the hip (Score:3)
+Google is connected to Intel at the hip (Score:5, Insightful)

 Re: (Score:2)